plasne/lb-uniformity/README.md

 node client --url http://100.100.100.100 --interval 10 --random
 ```

+To stop the client, simply do a ctrl-C and the summary information will be displayed and gaps calculated.

 To run the probe, make sure you have a VM on the same network and do this:

 ``` bash
 node probe --url http://100.100.100.100:81,http://100.100.100.101:81,http://100.100.100.102:81
 ```

+All of the tools will accept --help to show all possible parameters.

 ## Test Results